grip-on-software/data-gathering/README.md

   in to the version control system.
 For GitLab with SSH, this is 'git'.
 - `password` (`$SOURCE_PASSWORD` and `$DEFINITIONS_PASSWORD`): Password to log
   in to the version control system.
 Ignored if `env` is not a falsy value.
+- `port` (`$SOURCE_PORT`): Override the port used by the source.
+This can be used to redirect HTTP(s) or SSH to an alternative port, which may be useful if the source information is stale or if there is a proxy or firewall enforcing the use of a different port.
+In all normal uses this option is not needed.
+- `protocol` (`$SOURCE_PROTOCOL`): Web protocol to use for APIs of custom sources like GitLab, GitHub and TFS.
+This must be either 'http' or 'https' if it is provided.
+This is only necessary if it differs from the protocol used by the source URLs, such as when you start out with SSH URLs, and even then it is only necessary if the source does not select the appropriate web protocol by default ('http' for GitLab, 'https' for GitHub) and the host is not correctly configured to redirect to the protocol in use.
+- `web_port` (`$SOURCE_WEB_PORT`): Web port to use for APIs and human-readable sites of TFS.
+This is only required if the port is not known from the source URL, such as when you start out with SSH URLs, and the web port is not the default port for the protocol (80 for HTTP and 443 for HTTPS), such as 8080.
+  It only works for TFS and is ignored by other source types.
 - `github_api_url` (`$SOURCE_GITHUB_API`): URL to the GitHub API.
 This can usually be set to a falsy value, which falls back to the default GitHub API.
   You need to set this for GitHub Enterprise when hosted on a custom domain.